List of Hostages (Israeli TV series) episodes: Season 1 (2015)

-When four masked men violently break into the Danon family home taking them hostage, the family of four will be shaken to the core and their lives changed forever.
+Four masked men break into the Danon family home taking them hostage.

-The mysteriously masked men demand that Yael, the matriarch of this family and brilliant surgeon, kill the prime minister in what’s meant to be a routine surgery.
+The mysteriously masked men demand that Yael, the matriarch of this family and surgeon, kill the prime minister in what’s meant to be a routine surgery.

 The clock is ticking with the operation scheduled for the following day and if the Prime Minister is not dead, her family will be.